hmrc/play-frontend-govuk-examples/README.md

 file that is consumed by the [Chrome extension]((https://github.com/hmrc/play-frontend-govuk-extension)) to display the examples in the [GOV.UK Design System](https://design-system.service.gov.uk/components/).

-Ideally we the following processes would be automated:
+Ideally the following processes would be automated and wired up to run as one process:
-1. Generate the examples from the `Nunjucks` automatically (DONE
+1. Generate the examples from the `Nunjucks` automatically (DONE)
-2. Run the tests (TODO)
+2. Write automated tests using html from Template Service (TODO)
-3. Generate the `manifest.json` for the `Chrome` extension
+3. Generate the `manifest.json` for the `Chrome` extension (DONE)

 ![example generation](docs/images/example-generation.svg)